ostdotcom/deprecated-0-9-2-company-restful-apis/docs/api/docs/transaction.md

 ```

 #### Returns
-Returns a hash with a key "result-type".
-The value of result-type is in-turn a key ("transaction_type").
-This key ("transaction_type") is an array of upto 25 transactions.
+Returns a hash with a key _result-type_.
+The value of _result-type_ is in-turn a key _transaction_type_.
+This key _transaction_type_ is an array of upto 25 transactions.
 Each entry in the array is a separate transaction object.

-If there are subsequent transactions the resulting hash in the response will come with the a meta parameter "next_page_payload" as shown below.
+If there are subsequent transactions the resulting hash in the response will come with the a meta parameter _next_page_payload_ as shown below.

 ```javascript
 "meta"=>{"next_page_payload"=>{"page_no"=>2}}